- Bain Marie

 Instructions:

 1. Melt the butter or coconut oil in a pan, add the onions, garlic and mushrooms.
-Place 1 mushroom stock cube in 500ml of fresh filtered water in a pot and heat until just simmering making sure the stock dissolves throughout (or ideally make your own).
+Place 1 mushroom stock cube in 500ml of fresh filtered water in a pot and heat until just simmering making sure the stock dissolves throughout (or ideally make your own).2.
+Once mushrooms and onions are mostly cooked, add the quinoa to the pan.

 3. Now start adding the stock, one ladleful at a time, only adding the next ladleful when the last one has been absorbed.